Table of Contents

 The IBM AS/400 was the result of a long project at IBM to bring together their S/3, S/36, S/38 ranges onto a single common new platform.
 Over the years the platform evolved to be able to also run Unix, Linux, PHP and even via additional Intel processors Windows.
 As the role of the platform has changed so has it’s name.
 Originally coded named the Silver Lake Project, then AS/400, then iSeries and now IBMi.
 The Operating System is generally known as OS/400 and more recently IBM have referred to it as IBM i5/OS.

-Here are a few As/400 facts to try and get you up to speed quickly:
+AS/400 (IBMi) Quick start facts, to get you up to speed quickly:

 - Don’t think of the IBM i (AS/400 or iSeries) as a legacy platform.
 It actually one of the youngest Operating Systems on the market today.
 Unix was started in the late 1960’s as a single user workstation operating system.
 Likewise Windows traces its roots back to DOS and VAX VMS which was reborn as Windows NT.
 The OS/400 Operating System in contrast was designed on a blank sheet of paper in the mid-70’s as a future multi-user, object based operating system for smaller companies without big IT support departments.
 It was one of the first fully 64bit platforms.
 It’s technology independent software layer means that applications are dynamically regenerated if and when IBM ship new processors.
 Over the years this has seen code auto update from 32bit, to 48bit and then full 64bit.
 It’s internal addressing structure is 128bit already.